-Your kids can participate in the Children Craft Program at Ocmulgee National Monument where they will make coiled pottery, like the Muscogee Native Americans made them years ago.
+Your kids can participate in the Children Craft Program at Ocmulgee Mounds National Historical Park where they will make coiled pottery, like the Muscogee Native Americans made them years ago.
 The class is on Saturday and Sunday, and is located outside the visitors center, from 3-4pm.
 The coolest thing about the class is that admission is free for all.
 The program will continue through August 23.

 The Museum of Arts and Sciences always has something exciting going on for the kids.
 It has featured exhibitions and events that children can attend from animal to abstract paintings, from emerging artists and shapes.